K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 - c)	check such Personal Data against databases of individuals who are subject to sanctions, classified as “politically exposed persons” or have committed crimes and to follow up any suspicions to ensure that the Manager complies with its anti-money laundering and terrorism obligations and to avoid fraud itself;
 - d)	record or monitor communications as set out in Clause 31;
 - e)	use such Personal Data to meet the Manager’s compliance and regulatory duties; and/or
-- f)	transfer such Personal Data outside the UK and disclose it to anti-fraud organisations and law enforcement or regulatory agencies anywhere in the world, and the Manager will be acting as a data controller in respect of such processing.
+- f)  transfer such Personal Data outside Canada, and disclose it to anti-fraud organisations and law enforcement or regulatory agencies (whether in Canada or internationally), and the Manager will be acting as a data controller in respect of such processing.

 30.3.
 Where the Client provides the Manager with Client Contact details or where requested to do so by the Manager, the Client will notify such individuals that the Manager may need to process their Personal Data for the purposes set out in Clause 30.2.

 30.4.
-The Manager will maintain a data protection fair processing notice on its website setting out the details of such processing and all other information required by, and in compliance with, Data Protection Laws, which the Client will also refer Client Contacts to when it makes a notification under Clause 30.3.[^19]
+The Manager will maintain a privacy and data protection notice on its website in accordance with the Personal Information Protection and Electronic Documents Act (PIPEDA), setting out the nature and purpose of the processing of personal data and the Client will refer any Client Contacts to such notice where applicable.

 30.5.
 [For the avoidance of doubt, except as set out above, the Manager shall be responsible for providing notices and obtaining any consents in relation to any processing of Client Contacts’ Personal Data, including in relation to marketing.][^20]